How to Build a Sales Compensation Plan (With Templates)

 Tracking and administering the plan

 A comp plan that exists on paper but can't be accurately tracked in practice creates disputes.
 Reps maintain their own shadow spreadsheets when they don't trust the official number.
-Shadow accounting is a sign your tracking infrastructure isn't working.
+Shadow accounting is a sign your tracking infrastructure isn't working — and a clear sign your team needs rep dashboards that give each rep real-time visibility into quota attainment and projected payouts.

 For small teams (under 5 reps), a well-maintained spreadsheet can work — but it requires discipline: one authoritative source, clear version control, and someone accountable for updates when deals change.